ladybug-tools/lbt-dragonfly/README.md

 Collection of all Dragonfly core Python libraries.

-Note that this repository and corresponding Python package does not contain any code and it simply exists to provide a shortcut for installing all of the dragonfly core libraries together.
+Note that this repository and corresponding Python package does not contain any source code and it simply exists to provide a shortcut for installing all of the dragonfly core libraries and extensions together.

 ## Included Dragonfly Extensions